lindokuhle-mncwabe/the-creator-of-man/README.md

 If so, this would be the first biblical mention of the “Trinity”.<br/><br/>

 Human beings are not made in the image of angels (sons of God),<br/>
-and there is no mention of angels participating in the creation of man.<br/>
+and there is no mention of angels participating in the creation of man.<br/><br/>

-The Hebrew word for man (‘adam), is a generic term for both male and female.
+The Hebrew word for man (‘adam), is a generic term for both male and female.<br/><br/>

+So God created man in His own image, in the image of God he created him;<br/>
+male and female he created them.